Design Crafts BA (Hons) module details

 In this studio -based module you will develop ideas through 2d drawings into maquettes, both 2D and 3D models and begin to establish a design studio culture.
 Practical studio sessions develop your skills in communicating ideas through drawing, model making and 2D design development and CAD, which includes using Adobe Illustrator and Photoshop.

-Contextual and Cultural Studies introduces Design Crafts as a subject, contemporary practices, research skills and a range of issues related to broader contexts in art, design and craft.
+Introduces Design Cultures as a subject, contemporary practices, research skills and a range of issues related to broader contexts in art, design and craft.
 You share ideas with fellow students in seminars and develop your critical thinking, speaking and writing skills.

 This module introduces you to the range of careers and opportunities for designers and makers.
 We introduce professional presentation methods for practical work and develop your verbal presentation skills.
 The ‘Professional Practice Lecture Series’ accompanies the module throughout the year.
 You will begin to link your own interests to your career aspirations and begin to develop the professional attributes you need in order to achieve your goals during your studies and beyond.